 Lactose intolerance refers to the inability to properly digest and metabolize lactose, which is the disaccharide (sugar) component in milk.
 This inability is the result of a deficient amount of lactase, the naturally-occurring enzyme needed to break down lactose, in the small intestine.
 People with lactose intolerance often suffer different levels of uncomfortable symptoms such as bloating and other gastrointestinal issues, but the symptoms are not life-threatening or as debilitating as those associated with milk allergies.

 A milk allergy or dairy allergy, however, is more serious as it involves the immune system.
 And milk allergies are fairly prevalent, too, though not as prevalent as lactose intolerance.
 According to FARE (Food Allergy Research and Education), allergies to dairy are the most common food allergies in infants and young children.
-(1) FARE goes on to explain that a milk allergy is an overreaction of the immune system to a specific protein, which then causes the body to react with any number of symptoms, which can range from mild to serious.
+A milk allergy is an overreaction of the immune system to a specific protein, which then causes the body to react with any number of symptoms, which can range from mild to serious.
 People can experience hives, wheezing, vomiting, gastrointestinal issues such as diarrhea, or in some rare cases, even anaphylaxis.
 (This is why it's also important to know the difference between lactose-free and dairy-free when label-reading.)

 Lactose intolerance can be hard to diagnose, but a doctor may ask you to keep a food diary to try to identify what foods give you the negative digestive symptoms.
 To diagnose a food allergy, a doctor can identify a blood test and/or skin test, and if the test cannot confirm a food allergy, they may try to administer an oral food test, in which you are fed different foods (including dairy) to see which cause the reaction.

 Once you have a diagnosis, it's time to start living the dairy-free lifestyle like so many people and cultures already do.
-Read a quick article on How to Go Dairy-Free and then start finding dairy-free recipes to your favorite dishes.
-Here are some great places to start:
+It's easier than you think to go dairy-free, and then start finding dairy-free versions of your favorite recipes.